Orlando

 Find a free cremation in Florida

-Cremation Authorization Form must be signed by the immediate next of kin before the cremation can proceed.
+A Cremation Authorization Form must be signed by the immediate next of kin before the cremation can proceed.
 This authorizes the final disposition of the remains.
 It is possible to pre-sign the Cremation Authorization Form when you make pre-arrangements if cremation is your wish.
-This can save heart-wrenching decisions for the surviving family.
+This can spare the surviving family from heart-wrenching decisions.

-In Florida, there is a mandatory 48-hour waiting period after death before the cremation can be performed.
+In Florida, there is a mandatory 48-hour waiting period after death before cremation can be performed.
 However, it usually takes a couple of days anyway to finalize the paperwork and obtain a permit to cremate.

 There is no legal requirement for embalming before cremation, and you do not need a casket.
 A cremation container is used.
 This is a simple combustible cardboard box.